bkhartmire/cross-studios/NOTES.md

 -each dance class listing has button to add to schedule. (danceclasses and instructor/:id routes) -alert if user tries to add class that conflicts with schedule -Filter dance_classes by day or studio?
+-Add Nav bar (1:44:30 in youtube video that saved my life)